ProtDosCommunity/tracker-list/README.md

 # tracker-list
-This is a huge list with different internet trackers.
+This is a list with different internet trackers.
 Only for educationa purpose.
 List is sorted by frequency.
+Very basic btw...